hundredrabbits/thebook/north_pacific_logbook.md

 The weather is set to increase, which means we'll be going forward for the next few days, but we've got to be careful.
 It has been a while since we've encountered heavy weather, and I don't want a repeat of what happened off the coast of Japan.
 We reefed down the jib, there is a fleet of ships is ahead.
 Yep, another fleet of Chinese-flagged vessels.
 As we are nearing them, the number of vessels increases.
 First, there was 2, then 4, now 9.
 The closer we go, the higher this number will go.
 Our reefed jib permits us to sail around the northernmost edge of the fleet.

 We're going at 5 kn.
-I'm glad to have the weather, but the forecast is worries me.
+I'm glad to have the weather, but the forecast worries me.

 ##### 0900
 Noticed our jib sheet-leads are staining our sheets black.
 The aluminum is being ground down.
 This hardware is original, and way past its prime.
 We think they will be fine, but we'll be keeping an eye on them anyway.
 They squeak a great deal more than they used to, we sometimes have to pour dish soap over them to shut them up.
 Elderly Pino is all right.